Fertilizing Aquarium Plants: A Beginner's Guide

 Two Types of Fertilization

-1. Liquid Fertilization (Water Column Fertilization)
+1. Liquid Fertilization (Water Fertilization)

 - Epiphytes (Anubias, Java Fern, Bucephalandra) that do not have roots in the substrate